Sentul Barat MRT station

 The Sentul Barat MRT station is a mass rapid transit (MRT) underground station that serves the suburb of Sentul in northern-central Kuala Lumpur, Malaysia.
 It is part of the MRT Putrajaya Line.

 Station details

+The station's theme embodies the concept of "presenting the rustic", portraying a design that is characterized by its natural, organic, and slightly weathered appearance, reflecting the charm of rural areas.
+The chosen color palette for the theme is "oxide red", drawing inspiration from Sentul, a district that once housed the largest train depot in the country, known as Sentul Depot.
+This depot has since been transformed into Sentul Park and the Kuala Lumpur Performing Arts Centre (KLPAC).